 For instance, It also includes a "Dual Camera" record feature, letting you shoot videos or photos from both the front and rear cameras at the same time, enabling you to be in the picture if you are taking the image.
 You can also add voice to an image as it can capture a few seconds of audio simultaneously.

 The S4 also has a feature called "Drama Shot" that can snap 100 images in four seconds, and then make a composite of the most interesting moments captured.
 All these images and videos can then be stored in the "Story Album" gallery, that automatically makes a library of related shots based on date and location data.

 Though its megapixel count of 8 isn't any higher than the majority of top-tier smartphones, and considerably lower than that found in the Galaxy S4, the iPhone 5 sees Apple's imaging systems again impressing.
 A dynamic low-light mode for better night time shooting is added to the 5-element lens and f/2.4 aperture.
 There's also a panorama shooting mode natively built into the camera app for the first time, with a 360-degree shot resulting in a giant 28 megapixel image.
 The A6 chip allows for faster photo capture too, as well as a smart filter for better colour matching and reduced noise.
 Share Photo Streams allow you to share photos with pals, and receive messages on your snaps too.

 Combine all that with clever HDR and Macro software, and you'll get excellent still image results almost every time.
 A super-fast shutter speed that lets you snap multiple images directly after each other sweetens the deal, as do the many superb photography apps on the App Store.

 1080p video recording with anti-shake functionality and facial recognition tech will likely impress too, with the iMovie app letting you make a few simple edits on the go.

-For more iPhone 5 launch news, click here
+For more Samsung Galaxy S4 launch news, click here